A multi-fidelity approach coupling parameter space reduction and non-intrusive POD with application to structural optimization of passenger ship hulls: Numerical results

 \subsection{Complete hull}

 For the second test case we decreased the number of input design parameters to $16$, but used a larger and more complex model.
-The parametric regions are depicted with solid colors in the right panel of \cref{fig:ironth_c6298_params}, while a deeper description of the range of variations of each parameter $\mupar_i$, $i=1, \dots, 16$, can be found in \cref{tab:ironth_16_params_hull}.
-We use the sampling strategy described in \cref{sec:podi} to generate $300$ samples.
-The truncation rank for the stress components is set to $17$.
+The parametric regions are depicted with solid colors in the right panel of \autoref{fig:ironth_c6298_params}, while a deeper description of the range of variations of each parameter $\mupar_i$, $i=1, \dots, 16$, can be found in \autoref{tab:ironth_16_params_hull}.
+We use the sampling strategy described in \autoref{sec:podi} to generate $300$ samples. \RB{The truncation rank for the stress components is set to $17$, for which the cumulative energy of the singular values is greater than $99.99$\%.}.
 We also increase the computational budget for the Bayesian optimization to $600$ evaluations.
 During the enrichment phase we evaluate the best $4$ hull configurations found by the optimizer.

-To have a better idea on how to set the stability constraints for a given type of hull, we can plot the distribution of the parametric hulls with respect to the number of yielded elements (left panel of \cref{fig:ironth_histograms_constraints}).
+To have a better idea on how to set the stability constraints for a given type of hull, we can plot the distribution of the parametric hulls with respect to the number of yielded elements (left panel of \autoref{fig:ironth_histograms_constraints}).
 We see that if we set $N_{\text{max}}^y = 200$, the valid samples will be roughly $87\%$ of all the manufacturable hulls.
-In the right panel of \cref{fig:ironth_histograms_constraints} we plot the distribution of the hulls satisfying such constraint with respect to the number of buckled elements and we set $N_{\text{max}}^b = 35000$ accordingly.
+In the right panel of \autoref{fig:ironth_histograms_constraints} we plot the distribution of the hulls satisfying such constraint with respect to the number of buckled elements and we set $N_{\text{max}}^b = 35000$ accordingly.

-\Cref{fig:ironth_opt_mass_16_params} depicts the successive runs performed using the NARGPAS method, compared with the best value found using GPR to predict the reduced state variables.
+\autoref{fig:ironth_opt_mass_16_params} depicts the successive runs performed using the NARGPAS method, compared with the best value found using GPR to predict the reduced state variables.
 We need $5$ optimization-enrichment loops to achieve global convergence in the approximated solution manifold.
 As we can see the fifth run does not produce any new improvement.
 In particular from the figure we conclude that the third run produces the actual optimum.
 The slight difference is due to the approximation error in the computation of the number of buckled elements, which is not present in the successive run since that snapshot has been added to the database.